 The mini-loaf version is perfect for gift-giving or for cutting into bite-sized pieces to serve at a party.
 Seriously, this quick bread recipe is melt-in-your-mouth moist, sweet and tart, as well as crisp-crunchy all at the same time.
 It just might become a regularly requested treat.

 I’ve got a few tips to help make this recipe fool-proof for perfectly moist loaves; be sure not to over-beat the batter after incorporating flour or the bread will be tough.
 Also watch your loaves as they bake, the bread should be taken out of the oven when a few crumbs still cling to a toothpick inserted in the middle.
-(Baked goods continue to “finish” after being removed from the heat.)

-Cranberries have many health benefits, and they’re delicious when added to smoothies, salads or even oatmeal.
-Plus, there are many great recipes featuring cranberries; like Cranberry Upside Down Cake, Cranberry Pomegranate Relish and let me tell you, this Cranberry Fruit Salad is the BEST fluff salad recipe you’ll ever make.
+Try some of my other favorite cranberry recipes, like Cranberry Upside Down Cake, Cranberry Pomegranate Relish and let me tell you, this Cranberry Fruit Salad is the BEST fluff salad recipe you’ll ever make.
 So, before the cranberry season ends, stock up on extra bags and you’ll have fresh-frozen cranberries ready all year long (cranberries can be refrigerated for 3-4 weeks and frozen for 10-12 months).

 Ingredients